403studios/stack-ws/README.md

 ----------

 ### Exercise Instructions
-This exercise is aimed towards learning about an interviewee's approach to the exploratory testing activity.
+This exercise is aimed towards learning about an interviewee's approach to exploratory testing.
 There is no right answer.

 Using the session-based testing methodology, you will complete several test sessions each lasting approximately 30 minutes.
 Keep in mind exploratory testing is not ad-hoc testing.
 Exploratory testing is simultaneous learning, test design, and test execution.

  When using session-based testing remember to be flexible.
-If you discover an oddity during your session, you may want to explore it further or form subsequent test charters.
+If you discover an oddity during your session, you may want to explore it further or use this information to form subsequent test charters.

 The goal of each of these test sessions is outlined by its test charter.
 Test charters are a guideline for you to define your testing mission and to outline what kind of problems you want to look for.
 Remember, a big advantage to using session-based testing is flexibility.
-If you discover an oddity during your session, you may want to explore it further or use this information to form subsequent test charters.

 Great testers are skilled in careful observation, critical thinking, and possess a rich collection of tools, information, and resources.